A Distant Hail-Storm Coming On

 A Distant Hail-Storm Coming On is a 1799 landscape painting by the French-born British artist Philip James de Loutherbourg.
 It is also known by the longer title A Distant Hail-Storm Coming On, and the March of Soldiers with their Baggage.

 Loutherbourg was an Alsatian painter who had settled in England.
 He became known for his dynamic landscapes, many of which anticipated the emerging Romantic art movement.
 This painting shows a group of redcoated British infantry marching through the countryside as a hail storm strikes.
 Following Britain's entry into the French Revolutionary Wars, Loutherbourg increasingly painted patriotic military scenes featuring British soldiers and sailors.
 The dark clouds add a sense of foreboding to the landscape.
-It was exhibited at the Royal Academy's Summer Exhibition at Somerset House.
+It was exhibited at the Royal Academy Exhibition of 1799 at Somerset House.
 It is now in the collection of the Tate Britain in Pimlico, having been presented by the Art Fund in 1942.